chipsalliance/riscv-dv/README.md

 This repo is still under active development, here's recommended approach to customize the instruction generator while keeping the minimum effort of merging upstream changes.
 - Do not modify the upstream classes directly.
-When possible, extending from the upstream classses and implment your own functionalities.
+When possible, extend from the upstream classses and implement your own functionalities.
 - Add your extensions under user_extension directory, and add the files to user_extension/user_extension.svh.
 If you prefer to put your extensions in a different directory, you can use "-ext <user_extension_path>" to override the